Surfboard Construction: What to Consider Before You Order

 Epoxy

 The tradeoffs are cost and cosmetics.
-Epoxy is typically ~2.5x more expensive than polyester and has a plastic look to it, which generally looks less “high end” than a polyester board.
+Epoxy is typically ~2.5x more expensive than polyester and has a plastic look to it, so finished boards generally look less “high end” than they would with polyester.

 Resin-Core Compatibility